gerkevgarderen/measuring-stress-with-arduino/README.md

-# Sensing Stress with Arduino
+# Measuring Stress with Arduino
 _Using a Heart Beat Sensor to measure stress levels in the human body_

 This project is designed to measure heartbeat with an Arduino with heart beat sensor module.